Best Mattresses for Stomach Sleepers in 2023

-Sleeping on your stomach is the rarest, and arguably worst, sleeping position.
+Sleeping on your stomach is the least common sleeping position, and thought to be the least healthy.
 The best mattress for stomach sleepers will provide the proper support and durability needed to keep the body in proper alignment and reduce pressure on the lower back.

-In this guide, we’ll share our reviews of the 5 best mattresses for stomach sleepers that meet these requirements.
-Then in our buyer’s guide, we’ll walk you through how stomach sleepers can find a good mattress and try to talk you into changing your sleeping position (kidding, but maybe not for the sake of your spine).
+In this guide, we’ll share our reviews of our best mattresses for stomach sleepers that meet these requirements.
+Then in our buyer’s guide, we’ll walk you through how stomach sleepers can find a good mattress that supports their sleeping position.

 By clicking on the products below, we may receive a commission at no cost to you, the reader.
 It’s how we fund our Mattress Lab and bring you better mattress reviews and comparisons.

 Best Mattress for Stomach Sleepers: Our Top Picks

 - Best Innerspring Mattress – WinkBed